 This sequence represents the minimum time to completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
 For a personalized estimate of your time to completion, call an enrollment advisor at 855-646-5286.

 |Course Code||COUN 6406||Course||Working with Military Spouses, Families, and Children||Credits||(5 cr.)|

-In this course, students are provided with an overview of military culture.
-The focus of this course is on understanding military work culture, the sociocultural identity development of military personnel, the experience of military families, support for military personnel and their families, and socioeconomic and other lifestyle challenges for military personnel.
-After completing this course, students will be more informed about the mental health and social support needs of these populations.
+This course is designed to provide students with an understanding of military culture.
+The focus of this course is on understanding the world of work for military personnel; the sociocultural identity development of military personnel; the experience of military families; support for military personnel and their families; and socioeconomic and other lifestyle challenges for military personnel.
+As a result of this course, students will be more informed about the mental health and social support needs of these populations.

 The nature of military work responsibilities impacts not only military personnel but their families as well.
 Frequent relocations, extended deployments, parent-child separation, and high-risk jobs all contribute to unique family dynamics.
 This course is designed to educate students about the experience and unique support needs of military personnel and their families.

 *You can focus on a general counseling area and complete your field experience before the Military Families and Culture courses or focus on a specific area of Military Families and Culture and complete your field experience after your specialization coursework.